zrainyyy/HFRT-DETR/README.md

-# HFRT-DETR: An Efficient Mobile Screen Defect Detection Network Integrating Frequency-Domain Enhancement and Latent Attention

 This project improves upon RT-DETR, aiming to enhance the detection accuracy and efficiency of mobile screen surface defects (such as oil stains, scratches, and stains).

-## 📊 Dataset
+ Dataset
-This project uses the augmented PKU-Market-Phone dataset for training and testing.
+This project uses the augmented [PKU-Market-Phone dataset](https://github.com/jianzhang96/MSD) for training and testing.
 The augmented dataset contains 5600 images, adding various mixed defect types to the original dataset.
 The images are uniformly 640×640 pixels and labeled in YOLO format using labelimg.
 They are divided into training, testing, and validation sets in a 7:2:1 ratio.

 Due to the large dataset size, the GitHub repository only contains download links or configuration files.